Rchintalapati0111/Android_world_challenge/results.md

 [7] Options

 Previous Actions:
-OPEN_APP(Camera, index=-1)
+OPEN_APP(Camera, index=None)
-Response: {'action_type': 'CLICK', 'name': 'Shutter', 'index': 2, 'reasoning': 'Taking a photo requires clicking the shutter button.'}
+Response: {'action_type': 'CLICK', 'name': 'Shutter', 'index': 2, 'reasoning': "The goal is to take a photo using the camera app.
+The 'Shutter' button is the one that captures the photo."}

 --- Step 3 ---
 Goal: Take a photo using the camera app